ArthurianX/angular-hierarchical-typeahead/README.md

 * `years` - Optional.
 Defaults to `10` years.
 You can input a number of years from which you can select or a scope variable with the length you need.
 Mind you, if you put 40 years in a really small container it won't look good.
 This is a TODO.
 * `model` - Required.
 The scope variable or what have you to pass the selected date / range.
 * `attachTo` - Optional.
 Defaults to `false`.
 Accepts selectors with their respective punctuation (`.class`, `#someId`, `someTag`).
-In case you want to display the selector at a later point, and on another element that did not exist previously, you need to set here a selector on which the yearSelector will attach itself on.
+In case you want to display the selector at a later point, and on another element that did not exist previously, you need to set here a selector on which the artResizr will attach itself on.
 * `attachNow` - Optional (but required when `attachTo` is defined).
 Defaults to `false`, only `bool`.
-This is a listener object that when changed from your scope it will attach the yearSelector on the previously set selector.
+This is a listener object that when changed from your scope it will attach the artResizr on the previously set selector.
 * `externalCallback` - Optional.
 Defaults to `false`.
 On each selection of a year this callback will fire a callback with the selected year, and the whole range if it exists.
 * `range` - Optional.
 Defaults to `true`.
 There is the option to select a range of years.
 * `drag` - Optional.
 Defaults to `true`.
 There is the option to enable dragging of the `active` years with the mouse for a easier selection.